tonycoburn/tonycoburn.github.io/about.md

 I am passionate about pedagogy and have over 9 years of teaching experience; for more information, see [the related page](https://katiecoburn.github.io/teaching/).

-*Note: Unfortunately, I am not currently accepting any new requests for letters of recommendation.*

 ### Contact me

 [katie_m_coburn@ucsb.edu](mailto:katie_m_coburn@ucsb.edu)